photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 With [Docker Compose](https://docs.docker.com/compose/), you [use a YAML file](../developer-guide/technologies/yaml.md) to configure all application services so you can easily start them with a single command.

-Before you start, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
+Before you continue, make sure you have [Docker](https://store.docker.com/search?type=edition&offering=community) installed on your system.
 It is available for Mac, Linux, and Windows.

 !!! info ""